 Pharming is a scam that cybercriminals use to install malicious code on personal computers or servers.
 As the name suggests, it comes from the words “farming” and “phishing,” and it represents a new, more complicated technique hackers use to access sensitive information.

 The malicious code involved in pharming attacks changes the IP address information, which misdirects users to fake websites without their knowledge or consent.
 Once redirected to these fake websites, users are prompted to enter personal information, which is then used to commit identity theft or financial fraud.

-In addition, hackers don’t need to convince users to click a doubtful email link or suspicious advertisement.
+Attackers mainly target customers of banks or other monetary exchange systems when executing pharming attacks.
+This tactic is successful because it allows hackers to infiltrate multiple devices at once.
+Additionally, hackers don’t need to convince users to click a doubtful email link or suspicious advertisement.
 The malicious code is automatically downloaded without any action from the user.

 Pharming vs. Phishing

 With so many “ph-” words to keep straight, it might be hard to differentiate between pharming, phishing and other cyberattacks.

 Phishing is a technique that acquires personal information by sending malicious emails designed to look legitimate.
 Attackers use pitching to convince users to click on a link in a fraudulent email.
 In addition to email phishing, hackers are moving on to other forms of communication, such as texting (smishing) and voice messaging (vishing).